sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/design-proposals/k8s-installer.md

 #### Processing Kubernetes Configuration

 The `config-file` will be processed by Hook OS during the OS installation via the [`os-installer` service](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/hook_os/hook-os.yaml#L159), which runs the [`install-os.sh`](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/hook_os/files/install-os.sh) script.
-A new step will be added to `install-os.sh` to process the Kubernetes Configuration section and generate a cloud-init configuration (`/mnt/etc/cloud/cloud.cfg.d/kubernetes-installer.cfg`) for the target OS.
+A new step will be added to `install-os.sh` to process the Kubernetes Configuration section and generate a cloud-init configuration (`/mnt/etc/cloud/cloud.cfg.d/kubernetes.cfg`) for the target OS.
 The static Kubernetes bootstrap command in the default [`cloud-init.yaml`](https://github.com/open-edge-platform/edge-microvisor-toolkit-standalone-node/blob/main/standalone-node/hook_os/files/cloud-init.yaml) will be removed.

 #### Cluster Bootstrapper

 A new Go-based tool, `cluster-bootstrapper`, will be introduced to generate the cloud-init configuration from the Kubernetes Configuration section of the `config-file`.
 This tool will leverage the [CAPI K3s bootstrap provider codebase](https://github.com/k3s-io/cluster-api-k3s/tree/main/pkg/cloudinit).
-The `cluster-bootstrapper` binary will be released as a Docker image and included in the `volume` section of `hook-os.yaml` for use by the `install-os.sh` script.
+The `cluster-bootstrapper` binary will be released as a Docker image and included in the `volume` section in `hook-os.yaml` for use by the `os-installer` service.

 ```yaml
 # hook-os.yaml